vosmann/vosmann.github.io/about.md

 started a new job with [Zalando](http://jobs.zalando.de/en/welcome-zalando), Europe's biggest fashion retailer and platform.
-At Zalando I'm part of a team (originally tiny, now bigger) dedicated to applying machine learning to help customers discover the products and brands they like best instead of having customers browse through overwhelming catalogues.
+At Zalando I'm part of a team (originally tiny, now bigger) dedicated to applying machine learning to help customers discover the products and brands they like instead of having them browse through overwhelming catalogues.

 At Zalando I reconnected with machine learning in an engineering-heavy role and have become absorbed by building resilient systems that serve tens of thousands of recommendations per second,